 1. Moving Out Short-Term

 Depending on the size of the renovation you are undergoing, it can be disruptive to your daily life for quite some time.
 You may even need to move into temporary accommodation in order to complete a large scale renovation.
 This can be both expensive and create quite an upheaval for you and your family.
 Particularly if you have pets or small children, finding suitable accommodation in which to stay while your house is undergoing renovation can be hard.
 You will need to find a place to rent which is nearby your house, in order that you can visit and check in on the progress of the work.
 In addition, your furniture may need to be placed into storage while the building work is going on.
+There are a lot of storage units available in your local area, you just need to compare the storage costs to make a well-informed decision.

 While this sounds like a total nightmare scenario, it doesn’t have to be.
 Often, moving out for a few months to a year while your house is being renovated allows the work to happen faster, without you and the family being in the way.
 In addition, it means your daily routines of cooking, cleaning and family time are not impeded by dust, scaffolding or tools lying around.